AndersDeath/diary2/000-current.md

 # 17 January - Tuesday - Yerevan - 110 day of immigration

 Today I was working on DRSMILE release.
 Interesting that I feel myself broken.
 Today I had a lot of meetings and discussed a lot of things.
 I tried to write several lines of Java code.
 I don't like this language, but I see that I need to know it.
 A lot of vacancies have this language in the requirenments list.
 Also I feel that speak English worse.
+I need to start training tomorrow again.